mkleung/mkleung.github.io/src/posts/2019-11-27-react-native-series-2/react-native-series-2.md

 ### What we will learn:
 - Install React Redux
 - Create Places Model
-- Create a Redux Action
+- Create an ADD_ITEM Action
-- Create a Redux Reducer
+- Create the reducer that handles the action
 - Import Redux Store into App.js
-- Create a Add New Place component
+- Create the screen that dispatches action (AddNewPlaceScreen)
-- Create the List All Places Component
+- Create the screen that displays all the elements inside store (ListAllPlacesScreen)
-- Create a Place Detail Component
+- Create the screen that display single element (PlaceDetailScreen)

 ### Result:
 <img src="../posts/2019-11-27-react-native-series-2.gif" alt="2019-11-27-react-native-series-2" width="300"  /><br/>